dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 An extension is *accessible* for an expression if it is declared in the current library, or if there is a non-deferred `import` declaration in the current library of a library with the extension in its export scope, where the name of the extension is not private and it is not hidden by a `hide` or `show` modifier of the import. _This includes (non-deferred) imports with a prefix._

-It is a *compile-time error* if a deferred import declaration imports a library with an extension declaration in its export scope, unless all such extensions are hidden by `show`  or `hide` modifiers on the deferred import. *This is a temporary restriction ensuring that no extensions are introduced using deferred imports, and it allows us to later introduce any semantics for such extensions without affecting existing code*.
+It is a *compile-time error* if a deferred import declaration imports a library with an extension declaration in its export scope, unless all such extensions are hidden by a `hide` combinator with the extension's name, or a `show`  combinator without the extension's name, on the deferred import. *This is a temporary restriction ensuring that no extensions are introduced using deferred imports, allowing us to later introduce semantics for such extensions without affecting existing code*.

 An extension *is* accessible if its name is *shadowed* by another declaration (a class or local variable with the same name shadowing a top-level or imported declaration, a top-level declaration shadowing an imported extension, or a non-platform import shadowing a platform import).